MicrosoftDocs/azure-ai-docs/articles/search/semantic-how-to-enable-disable.md

 ---
 title: Enable or disable semantic ranker
 titleSuffix: Azure AI Search
-description: Learn how to turn semantic ranker on or off in Azure AI Search.
+description: Learn how to turn semantic ranker on or off in Azure AI Search, and how to prevent others from enabling it.

 manager: nitinme
 author: HeidiSteen